REPORTS TO: Senior Director of Club Operations

-Club Director shall stimulate growth in membership, program development, fiscal responsibility, and overall dependability in managing the affairs of the Club.
-Specific accountability will be incorporated through the use of the annual evaluation process.
-The Club Director should possess the following skills:
+As the Club Director I, this staff shall stimulate growth in membership, program development, fiscal responsibility, and overall dependability in managing the affairs of the Club.
+Specific accountability will be incorporated using the annual evaluation process.
+The Club Director I should possess the following skills:

 - Ability to formulate proposals, needs lists, and prepare cost projections.